How to write your résumé

 The cover letter should also not tell me what you're going to say in your

-Perfect Cover Letter".
-It started out by saying that some people
+Letter".
+It started out by saying that some people spend even weeks

-spend even weeks perfecting their résumé but only minutes to slap
+perfecting their résumé but only minutes to slap together a

-together a cover letter.
-The writer put a lot of emphasis on the
+cover letter.
+The writer put a lot of emphasis on the cover letter.
+I

-"I'm the hottest thing since nylons" instead of just giving the
+you imply, "I'm the hottest thing since nylons" instead of just giving the reader the

 - Put your references in, last.
 I've heard advice to just say